H3XM45T3R/TweaksForChellarisPascal/README.md

 ### edicts
 - zzzz_veru_event_edicts
 	- Disable the vassal management edict
+ - retire_ruler_edict
+  	- Added an edict that allows an empire to retire their ruler in various ways, announcing the outcome to the galaxy
 ### game_rules
 - zzz_xeno_compat
 	- Move check for xeno compat here instead of inside the AP